kachi-tutorials/koa-server-tutorial/Parts/2 - SqlServer/README.md

 # KOA SQL Server
 Now that our server is up and running the next step is to connect it to a database.
-In this part we will be using a **SQL** database.
+In this part we will be using a **SQL** (postgres) database.

 Before we start let's make sure we have [postgres](https://postgresapp.com/downloads.html) installed:

 ```
 psql --version
 ```

 # Setup
 In this tutorial we will be using sequelize with postgres.
 So let's start by installing **postgres** and **sequelize**: